aerinon/ALttPDoorRandomizer/docs/Customizer.md

 ### ow-edges

 This must be defined by player.
-Each player number should be listed with the appropriate sections and each of these players MUST have either `ow_shuffle` or `ow_crossed` enabled in the `settings` section in order for any values here to take effect.
+Each player number should be listed with the appropriate sections and each of these players MUST have either `ow_layout` or `ow_crossed` enabled in the `settings` section in order for any values here to take effect.
 This section has two primary subsections: `two-way` and `groups`.

 #### two-way